Launch Recite Me assistive technology

 • any other resident

-A resident is someone aged 18 or over, who has their only or main home at your property.
+A resident is someone aged 18 or over who has their only or main home at the property.

-Married couples and those living together as spouses, or civil partners are also jointly liable.
-This is regardless of whether they have an equal interest in the property.
+Married couples, civil partners, and people living together as partners are also jointly liable, even if they do not have equal legal interest in the property

 If you are responsible for paying the Council Tax but haven’t yet registered, please visit our Moving Home page